Your J-1 Program Purpose

 If you are traveling to a country that is not your country of citizenship, please consult that country’s consulate to determine if you require an entry visa.
 For a list of foreign consulates in the United States, see

-In order to re-enter the U.S. in J-1/J-2 status you must have your DS-2019 endorsed by Fermilab’s responsible officer (Kappy Sherman) or alternate responsible officer (Valery Stanley).
+In order to re-enter the U.S. in J-1/J-2 status, you must have your DS-2019 endorsed by Fermilab’s responsible officer (Valery Stanley) or alternate responsible officer (Heather Foy).
 It is your responsibility to keep your endorsed DS-2019 with your passport at all times.
 If your endorsement dates have expired, you must contact the Visa Office prior to your departure for re-endorsement.

 Onsite housing is available for rent only to Users and Employees with term appointments.
 It is not available for permanent employees or members of the general public.